pengsihua2023/HIV-1-M-SPBEnv/README.md

     cd ./HIV-SPBEnv
     python synonymous_mutations_batch_final.py
 ### 4.5 obtain the recombination mutation
-### Before performing the recombination operation, the sequence in fasta format should be multple-aligned by a Multiple Sequence Alignment softwae such as MUSCLE.
+Before performing the recombination operation, the sequence in fasta format should be multple-aligned by a Multiple Sequence Alignment softwae such as MUSCLE.
-    cd ./HIV-SPBEnv
-    python synonymous_mutations_batch_final.py

     cd ./HIV-SPBEnv
     python generate_sample_by_recombination_batch_final.py
 ### 4.６　How can we prove that our synthetic samples are reliable?